arbalet-project/frontage/README.md

 ## How to...?
 ### Reset database and settings
 `docker-compose down -v` will get rid of the database, you will then need to initialize a new one with `docker-compose run --rm app init`.
-If this is intended to be executed on the production server, add `-f docker-compose.prod.yml` to the `docker-compose commands`.